 Outside again we looked at the well, which is over 150 feet deep, and gazed over the battlements at the hills and vineyards of the Moselle valley, and took same final photos of the exterior of the castle.

-The huge four by eight metre mosaic on the outside of the castle walls is of St. Christopher, and is meant to be a reminder of how colourful the castle would have been during the middle ages.
+The huge four-by-eight metre mosaic on the outside of the castle walls is of St. Christopher and is meant to be a reminder of how colourful the castle would have been during the middle ages.

 I hope you’ve enjoyed reading about our tour of Reichsburg Cochem as much as I enjoyed doing it!
-If you’d like to read about visiting a nearby fairy-tale castle check out this post on Burg Eltz or perhaps you’d be interested in castles in Luxembourg?
+If you’d like to read about visiting a nearby fairy-tale castle check out this post about Burg Eltz or perhaps you’d be interested in some beautiful castles in Luxembourg?
 Don’t forget to pin this for later and let me know in the comments what the best castle you’ve ever visited is!